cockroachdb/docs/v23.1/architecture/transaction-layer.md

 ### Timestamp cache

-As part of providing serializability, whenever an operation reads a value, we store the operation's timestamp in a timestamp cache, which shows the high-water mark for values being read.
+As part of providing serializability, whenever an operation reads a value, we store the read's timestamp in a timestamp cache, which shows the high-water mark for values being read.

 The timestamp cache is a data structure used to store information about the reads performed by [leaseholders](replication-layer.html#leases).
 This is used to ensure that once some transaction *t1* reads a row, another transaction *t2* that comes along and tries to write to that row will be ordered after *t1*, thus ensuring a serial order of transactions, aka serializability.

 Whenever a write occurs, its timestamp is checked against the timestamp cache.
 If the timestamp is less than the timestamp cache's latest value, we attempt to push the timestamp for its transaction forward to a later time.
-Pushing the timestamp might cause the transaction to restart in the second phase of the transaction (see [read refreshing](#read-refreshing)).
+Pushing the timestamp might cause the transaction to restart during the [commit phase](#commits-phase-2) of the transaction (see [read refreshing](#read-refreshing)).

 ### Closed timestamps

 Each CockroachDB range tracks a property called its _closed timestamp_, which means that no new writes can ever be introduced at or below that timestamp.
 The closed timestamp is advanced continuously on the leaseholder, and lags the current time by some target interval.
 As the closed timestamp is advanced, notifications are sent to each follower.
-If a range receives a write at a timestamp less than or equal to its closed timestamp, the write is forced to change its timestamp, which might result in a transaction retry error (see [read refreshing](#read-refreshing)).
+If a range receives a write at a timestamp less than or equal to its closed timestamp, the write is forced to push its timestamp, which might result in a transaction retry error (see [read refreshing](#read-refreshing)).

 In other words, a closed timestamp is a promise by the range's [leaseholder](replication-layer.html#leases) to its follower replicas that it will not accept writes below that timestamp.
 Generally speaking, the leaseholder continuously closes timestamps a few seconds in the past.